VGFXOpenGL

 OBB Tree - Recursion Level 0 OBB Tree - Recursion Level 1 OBB Tree - Recursion Level 2 OBB Tree - Recursion Level 3 OBB Tree - Recursion Level 4 OBB Tree - Recursion Level 5

-• The final OBB-tree is among other things used to reduce the time required to test if a gun
+• The final OBB-tree reduces the time to test if a line segment (e.g. gun shot) intersects a

 Wireframe Wireframe Wireframe Wireframe Wireframe Wireframe